Brand Names: Forteo

 What is teriparatide (Forteo)?

-Teriparatide is a man-made form of a hormone called parathyroid that exists naturally in the body.
-Teriparatide increases bone density and increases bone strength to help prevent fractures.
+Teriparatide is a man-made form of parathyroid hormone that exists naturally in the body.
+Teriparatide increases bone mineral density and bone strength, which may prevent fractures.

-Teriparatide may also be used for other purposes not listed in this medication guide.
+Teriparatide may also be used for purposes not listed in this medication guide.

 What are the possible side effects of teriparatide (Forteo)?